 Pumpkin Soup is a very satisfying soup recipe to make at home, it is both very delicious as well as nutritious.
 I’ve taken this soup along to many of our school fundraisers and always I get a phone call from another mother asking me for the recipe.
 I’m always amazed – its really just a simple and basic pumpkin soup.
 You will find it particularly satisfying on a cold winter’s day to curl up with a creamy bowl of pumpkin soup and some crusty bread.
 Enjoy!

-- If you have kids, ask them to peel and cut up the pumpkins into smaller pieces.
+If you have children (old enough), ask them to peel and cut up the pumpkins into smaller pieces.
 Otherwise, arm yourself with a big sharp knife and peel and chop pumpkin.

-- Some cooks like to include diced onion – I prefer not to.
-Then, cover the pumpkin with some hot water and bring it all to the boil.
+Some cooks like to include diced onion – I prefer not to.
+Then, cover the pumpkin with some hot water and bring it all to a simmer.

-- Once its all the pumpkin is soft and mushy, put the small electric hand blender in the pot to puree it.
+Once all the pumpkin is soft and mushy, put the small electric hand blender in the pot to puree it.

-- Our kids like it really thick, but when we’re taking it to a school function, I notice others are adding more water to make it stretch further.
+Our children like this soup thick, but when we’re taking it to a school function, I notice others are adding more water to make it stretch further.

 Serve with freshly chopped curly leaf or Italian parsley or nutmeg and sour cream.